dhis2-metadata/IDS_AFI/docs/ids_afi-design.md

 Acute febrile illness (AFI) surveillance systems support public health officials to understand, detect and respond to emerging and reemerging infectious disease threats.
 Conducting AFI surveillance leads to greater detection of emerging and epidemic-prone infectious diseases that may be unknown, understudied, or difficult to track.
 Additionally, surveillance systems can support high-priority investigations using available staff, material, supplies, reagents, and testing processes [CDC, 2021](https://www.cdc.gov/globalhealth/healthprotection/fieldupdates/2021/UFTF-AFI-Surveillance-COVID-Central-America.html#:~:text=AFI%20is%20characterized%20by%20a,bacteria%2C%20parasites%2C%20and%20fungi.).developed in partnership with the U.S. Centers for Disease Control and Prevention (CDC), the DHIS2 toolkit for AFI surveillance supports countries to digitize AFI surveillance activities in the national system, with key features such as linking laboratory results to screened and enrolled AFI cases presenting in sentinel surveillance facilities.
 As part of a multipathogen approach to disease surveillance, the AFI system design  promotes coordination across disease monitoring systems, use of a flexible foundation, and dedicated resources for effective disease detection and informed conclusions.

-A DHIS2 Tracker program incorporates digital versions of two generic forms from the AFI toolkit: a **case report form** and a **specimen collection and testing form** and links them to a common case record for improved data management and analysis.
+The DHIS2 Tracker program incorporates digital versions of two generic forms from the AFI toolkit: the **case report form** and the **specimen collection and testing form**, and links them to a common case record for improved data management and analysis.
 CDC-recommended metadata are used to enable electronic capture of individual/case-based AFI surveillance data from the point of screening and enrollment in the surveillance study.
 The tracker is designed for surveillance purposes according to CDC-recommended protocols for AFI surveillance.
-Therefore, it is not optimized or intended to support individual patient management or patient care.
+It is therefore NOT optimized or intended to support individual patient management or patient care.
 Pre-configured dashboards allow public health staff in countries to monitor AFI results and trends in real-time for as long as the surveillance activities continue.

 The system design document explains how the tracker program was configured to meet the data entry and analysis requirements and support a typical workflow.
 The document does not include an exhaustive listing of all metadata captured.
-More information on the AFI programme technical aspects informing this system design is available in the AFI toolkit generic protocol, which can be obtained by emailing askgelsb@cdc.gov, with a request expressing interest in receiving the materials.
+More information on the AFI programme technical aspects informing this system design is available in the AFI toolkit generic protocol, which can be obtained by emailing askgelsb@cdc.gov, with a request expressing interest in receiving the relevant documentation.

 ### Acknowledgements

 The AFI toolkit was developed in partnership with CDC Division of Global Health Protection (DGHP) Global Epidemiology, Laboratory, and Surveillance Branch (GELSB).
 GELSB, in collaboration with CDC country and regional offices, is taking an active role to harmonize AFI surveillance efforts as part of a multi-pathogen approach to disease surveillance and supporting countries to strengthen these systems.
-HISP Centre is also grateful to MOH Uganda, HISP Uganda and AFENET Liberia for sharing their implementation lessons and system design approaches to inform the development of this toolkit.
+HISP Centre is also grateful to the Ministry of Health of Uganda, HISP Uganda and AFENET Liberia for sharing their implementation lessons and system design approaches to inform the development of this toolkit.

-### Abbreviations

-AFI: Acute Febrile Illness
-CDC: U.S. Centers for Disease Control and Prevention
-DGHP: Division of Global Health Protection
-GELSB: Global Epidemiology, Laboratory, and Surveillance Branch
-KPI: Key Performance Indicators
-IPD: Inpatient Department
-OPD: Outpatient Department
-TEA: Tracked Entity Attributes
-TEI: Tracked Entity Instance

 ## Background